icann/OCTO-TE-labs/Lab DNS 00 - Dig.md

 * The **OPT PSEUDOSECTION** displays advanced data such as EDNS (Extension mechanisms for DNS), if used.
 * The **QUESTION** section displays the query data that was sent.
 * The **ANSWER** section: probably the most important section for the user.
+* The **ADDITIONAL** section: contains data that might be usefull in the further processing of the answer
 * The **STATISTICS** section shows metadata about the query:
    * query time (amount of time to get the response);
    * SERVER (IP address and port of the responding DNS server);